This is the engine after a complete rebuild of the cooling system.

 REASSEMBLY.

-After draining the dissolving fluid from the engine block, that from the looks of it had done an excellent job, I began the reassembly in the reverse order of dismantling - more or less.
+After draining the dissolving fluid from the engine block, which from the looks of it had done an excellent job, I began the reassembly in the reverse order of dismantling - more or less.
 I couldn't remember which pipes went where and I felt like one of “All the King's men, who couldn't put Humpty Dumpty together again.”
 It was a good thing I had taken photographs as I went along.

-On the starboard engine side, first the heat exchanger was relocated along with its four connecting hoses, one of which was a long copper pipe coiled around the back of the engine to the other side.
+On the port engine side, first the heat exchanger was relocated along with its four connecting hoses, one of which was a long copper pipe coiled around the back of the engine to the other side.
 Then came the bulky and heavy exhaust manifold that had to be bolted to its equally massive exhaust elbow with new hose clips to secure it to the muffler.
 Then I bolted the inlet manifold to complete that side of the motor.

-A filter was installed, after the impeller, to stop any loose particles entering the oil cooler.On the port side the all important raw water pump was re-bolted in place with yet another new impeller and glycerin grease just for good measure.
+A filter was installed, after the impeller, to stop any loose particles entering the oil cooler.On the starboard side the all important raw water pump was re-bolted in place with yet another new impeller and glycerin grease just for good measure.
 I decided to fit a second water filter directly after the impeller pump to catch any the bits from any future impeller failure and anything else that managed to pass through the water pump.

 The difficult to reach oil cooler was also replaced and its pipes connected to the engine and gearbox.